BA, Childhood Education, University of Texas

 Before my time at BNS, I spent many years teaching young children – pre-k, kindergarten, first grade and third grade.
 After taking a break from teaching when my children were young, I was fortunate to find a way back to Bannockburn Nursery School.

-When I am not at BNS, I love spending time with my husband, Peter, and my two teenage children, Zach and Rachel, both at Walt Whitman High School – and our dog, Clifford.
+When I am not at BNS, I love spending time with my husband, Peter, and my two teenage children, Zach and Rachel – and our dog, Romeo.
 We enjoy going on hikes/walks, traveling to new areas and to Bethany Beach, watching movies, dining in and out, and exploring new areas together.

 BS, Dance, Skidmore College